The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

-By eye examination of the contrast curves that we used to determine data quality cuts resulted in four basic classifications among the 39 datasets.
+By-eye examination of the contrast curves that we used to determine data quality cuts resulted in four basic classifications among the 39 datasets.
 We hypothesize that these classifications are driven by a combination of (a) overall atmospheric quality, (b) variability in atmospheric quality, (c) the dominant noise regime at each separation in the image, and (d) the preservation of rotational space for the PSF library in the image sequence.
-An in-depth exploration of these trends is beyond the scope of this work and will be addressed in a forthcoming paper.
+An in-depth exploration of these trends is beyond the scope of this work.
 A sample of each of the four families of curves can be seen in Figure \ref{fig:cutsfig}.

-\paragraph{Clustered} datasets (N=16) show equivalent, overlapping contrast curves at all separations for a range of data quality cuts from 0-N\% where N is usually in the range of 30-50\%.
+\paragraph{Clustered} datasets ($N$=16) show equivalent, overlapping contrast curves at all separations for a range of data quality cuts from 0\% to $N$\% where $N$ is usually in the range of 30-50\%.
 After this cutoff, the curves generally evolve upward (toward poorer contrasts) as the cuts get more aggressive.
 We hypothesize that this coincides with the point at which the total amount of rotation in the dataset begins to decrease as more data are discarded.

-\paragraph{Turnover} datasets (N=9) show a marked crossing of contrast curves at some turnover point that ranges in distance from 0$\farcs$15 to 0$\farcs$3.
-Inside of the crossover, the contrast generally improves as more data are discarded.
+\paragraph{Turnover} datasets ($N$=9) show a marked crossing of contrast curves at some turnover point that ranges in distance from 0$\farcs$15 to 0$\farcs$3.
+Inside of the turnover, the contrast generally improves as more data are discarded.
 The magnitude of this improvement varies.
-Outside of the crossover, the opposite is true, though the curves are generally more tightly clustered as the distance from the star increases.
+Outside of the crossover, the opposite is true, though the curves are generally more tightly clustered as distance from the star increases.
 We hypothesize that this turnover corresponds primarily to a switch from a speckle-limited regime at close separation to a photon-noise-limited regime at greater distance.

-\paragraph{Dipping} curves show an improvement in contrast as an increasing proportion of data is discarded up to a certain threshhold, after which the contrast gets poorer again as more data are discarded.
-Sometimes this is true at all separations (N=2), but this pattern is seen more often in the inner (r$<$0$\farcs$2) regions only while the outer regions exhibit some other pattern (N=8).
+\paragraph{Dipping} curves show an improvement in contrast as an increasing proportion of data is discarded up to a certain threshold, after which the contrast gets poorer again as more data are discarded.
+Sometimes this is true at all separations ($N$=2), but this pattern is seen more often in the inner ($r<$0$\farcs$2) regions only while the outer regions exhibit some other pattern ($N$=8).

-\paragraph{Sequential} curves show a global evolution in which the contrast is either improving (N=1) or worsening (N=4) steadily as the amount of data discarded increases.
+\paragraph{Sequential} curves show a global evolution in which the contrast is either improving ($N$=1) or worsening ($N$=4) steadily as the amount of data discarded increases.